Photo designed by Freepik |

 Current Lawsuit by Texas and Other States

-Although this new program has brought hope for many undocumented migrants, the policy has been met with some backlash, where Texas, along with 15 other states, have filed a lawsuit against DHS, claiming that the policy will cause irreparable harm, motivate more undocumented immigration, and that the program is unconstitutional.
-The program has since been temporarily halted by federal Judge J. Campbell Barker in Texas in order to examine those claims more closely, and give some time for DHS to file an opposing argument to the lawsuit.
-The pause was initially set to be lifted on September ninth, but Judge Barker has now extended this pause until September 23, 2024.
-This is because Judge Barker stated that he wanted more time to review the case.
-With that said, eligible applicants can still apply since USCIS will still be accepting applications.
-However they will not be able to grant anyone parole while the pause is still in place.
+Although this new program has brought hope for many undocumented migrants, the policy has been met with some backlash.
+More specifically, Texas (along with 15 other states) has filed a lawsuit against DHS claiming that the policy will cause irreparable harm, motivate more undocumented immigration, and that the program is unconstitutional.
+The program has since been temporarily halted by federal Judge J. Campbell Barker in Texas in order to examine those claims more closely and give some time for DHS to file an opposing argument to the lawsuit.
+The pause was initially set to be lifted on September ninth, but Judge Barker has now extended this pause until September 23rd to allow for more time to review the case.
+With that said, eligible applicants can still apply for PIP since USCIS will continue to accept applications.
+However they will not be able to grant anyone parole while the program remain paused.

-While the lawsuit can threaten hundreds of thousands of undocumented migrant’s chances of staying with their families in the United States, the chances for Texas and the other states involved winning this law suite is not yet clear.
-This is because it may be difficult for Texas and the other plaintiff states to sufficiently prove that the policy will have irreparable harm and injury to U.S. citizens.
-However, Judge Barker does consider the claims brought forward by Texas and the 14 other states serious enough to warrant closer examination and argues that the effects of the program should be reversible if the lawsuit’s decision is in favor of the plaintiff states.
+While the lawsuit can threaten hundreds of thousands of undocumented migrant’s chances of staying with their families in the United States, the chances for Texas winning this lawsuit is not yet clear.
+This is because it may be difficult for Texas and the other plaintiff states to sufficiently prove that the policy will cause irreparable harm and injury to U.S. citizens.
+However, Judge Barker does consider the claims brought forward to warrant closer examination and argues that the effects of the program should be reversible if the lawsuit’s decision is in favor of the plaintiff states.

 Can Applicants Still Apply while the Lawsuit is Happening?